Maddiefyfe/reference-website/README.md

 CSS grid property is a two-dimensional grid-based layout that contains rows and columns.
 An HTML parent becomes a grid when it is set to display: grid in CSS.

+19. Write the parent and two sub-properties used for CSS Grid Property.

+Section {

+Display: grid;

+Column-gap: 25 px;

+Row-gap: 30px;

+}